Skip to Main Content

 Footnotes

-(1a)Undergraduate budget chart is for a 9-month academic year and reflects the actual cost for tuition and fees.
+(1a)Undergraduate budget chart is for a 9-month academic year and reflects the actual cost for full-time tuition and mandatory campus fees.
 Books/supplies are averaged estimates.
 The costs for food/housing, transportation, and personal expenses are averaged estimates that vary by student depending on their living arrangements.

 (1b)Postbaccalaureate budget chart is for a 9-month academic year and reflects weighted averages of actual Credential and Graduate tuition and fees.
 Books/supplies are averaged estimates.
 The costs for food/housing, transportation, and personal expenses are averaged estimates that vary by student depending on their living arrangements.

 (2) Tuition/Fees are based on full–time enrollment.
 All fees are subject to change based on Board of Trustees action.
 See Student Financial Services for fees and deadlines.
-There is an additional $285 per unit per semester for MBA and for MS in Accountancy, Business Administration, Health Care Management, Business and Technology, Information Systems, and Taxation.
+There is an additional $321 per unit per semester for the in-person campus MBA and for the MS in Business Analytics.

 Back to cost table